Home Research Publications A brief bio Conferences & talks Other Contact

 Side projects

-Data sources for political and social research: I've been putting together a (long but non-exhaustive) list of data sources that may be useful for term papers, BA or MA theses, or research projects.
+I've been putting together a (long but non-exhaustive) list of data sources that may be useful for term papers, BA or MA theses, or research projects.
 The focus is mostly on comparative politics and welfare state research/comparative political economy, but the list includes also many sources on other topics (e.g., peace & conflict or EU politics).
 My list likely overlaps here and there with the (excellent!)
 Dataset of Political Datasets.

-R package 'bst290': Learning statistics and working with a statistical programming language such as R can be tough.
-To make this a bit easier, I put together a package to help students tabulate data with three easy-to-use functions, practice calculating statistical tests and interpreting their results (via an interactive Shiny dashboard), and "de-bugging" code chunks (with interactive learnr tutorials).
-The package can be installed from Github: https://github.com/cknotz/bst290.
+Learning statistics and working with a statistical programming language such as R can be tough.
+To make this a bit easier, I put together a package to help students tabulate data with three easy-to-use functions, practice calculating statistical tests and interpreting their results with an interactive Shiny dashboard, and "de-bugging" code chunks with interactive learnr tutorials.

-R package 'cjointdatachecks': Since I've been working quite a bit with data from conjoint survey experiments recently, I wrote some R functions to check these data for potential problems (so called carryover effects and randomization problems).
+Since I've been working quite a bit with data from conjoint survey experiments recently, I wrote some R functions to check these data for potential problems (so called carryover effects and randomization problems).
 These are now bundled in an R package called 'cjointdatachecks', which can be installed from GitHub.
-The package includes also a vignette, which illustrates how the functions can be used and reproduces results from the Hainmueller et al. (2014, Political Analysis) article.
+The package includes a vignette, which illustrates how the functions can be used and reproduces results from the Hainmueller et al. (2014, Political Analysis) article.

 Contact